When it comes to vaporwave vs synthwave, these genres (or “micro genres”) are often mixed up or even considered sub-genres of each other.

 In this article we’ll look at what makes vaporwave and synthwave separate musical genres and also explore what they have in common.

-What Are The Difference Between Vaporwave And Synthwave?
+What Are The Differences Between Vaporwave And Synthwave?

 While both genres pull from a similar time period, synthwave is objectively obsessed with the 80s and focuses specifically on sports cars, neon lights, big sunglasses, and very early computer graphics (like Tron).